What is a Service Dog?

 specifically trained to do tasks that mitigate the disability of their person.
-Service dogs are legally allowed to have > public access with the person with the disability. > > In some areas (such as BC and Alberta, Canada), the dog is recommended to be certified to gain public access and is > issued a collar tag issued by their government that gives the dog public access with their handler.
-This tag is carried > by the handler or dog at all times and is available for presentation (like a driver's licence). > > In these provinces, retailers, accommodation and transportation providers, etc can ask:
+Service dogs are legally allowed to have public access with the person with the disability.

+In some areas (such as BC, Alberta and Nova Scotia, Canada), the dog is recommended to be certified to gain public access and is issued a collar tag issued by their government that gives the dog public access with their handler.
+This tag is carried by the handler or dog at all times and is available for presentation (like a driver's licence).

+In these provinces, retailers, accommodation and transportation providers, etc can ask:

 2. Can I see your government issued certification tag?